mendhak/waveshare-epaper-display/README.md

 This will cause the script to run every minute, and write the output as well as errors to the run.log file.

-## Adding custom data

-Optionally, it's possible to add your own custom data to the screen.
+private-4fd32b3ea053763cfed6cc4f27e65411add your own custom data to the screen.
 For example this could be API calls, data from Home Assistant, PiHole stats, or something external.

 Rename `screen-custom-get.py.sample` to `screen-custom-get.py`.
 Do your custom code, and set the value of `custom_value_1` to the value you want to display.
 Run `./run.sh` and it'll appear on screen.